aspose-barcode/Aspose.BarCode-Documentation/phpjava/developer-guide/barcode-recognition/improve-barcode-recognition/special-recognition-settings/_index.md

 ```

 ## **Reading Barcodes with Erased or Displaced Bars**
 While scanning or sending barcode images using fax transmission, the problem of displaced or erased bars in 1D barcode labels often appears, especially, in those printed out using ink-jet printers.
-To resolve this issue, the barcode library provides two functions called *setAllowOneDWipedBarsRestoration* and *setCheckMore1DVariants* that allow selecting the most suitable recognition option according to the checksum value and other barcode elements.
+To resolve this issue, the barcode library provides two functions called *setAllowOneDWipedBarsRestoration* and *setCheckMore1DVariants*, which allow selecting the most suitable recognition option according to the checksum value and other barcode elements.
 However, it should be noted that enabling these settings may result in incorrect recognition of 1D barcodes.

 <p align="center"><img src="code128_wipedbars.png" width="40%" height="40%"></p>